octabytes/octabytes.github.io/content/terms-and-conditions.md

 OctaByte reserves the right to modify these terms and conditions at any time.
 Continued use of the service after any changes constitutes acceptance of the new terms.

-## 13. Termination
+## 13. Termination and Data Loss Disclaimer

-Customers may cancel their subscription at any time.
-OctaByte also reserves the right to terminate services if a customer is found to be in violation of these terms.
-Upon termination, OctaByte will provide reasonable assistance in facilitating the migration of the customer’s data.
+OctaByte reserves the right to terminate services at its discretion, including but not limited to situations where continued service is deemed unfeasible.
+In such cases, customers acknowledge that OctaByte may or may not provide access to service data.
+Additionally, while OctaByte strives to prevent data loss, customers agree that OctaByte is not liable for any claims arising from service termination or data loss.
+Refunds in such cases are at OctaByte's sole discretion and may or may not be provided.

 ## 14. Contact Information